Rhyton: Geography

 Not every drinking horn or libation vessel was pierced at the bottom.
 An aperture invites zoomorphic interpretation and plastic decoration in the forms of animal heads—bovids, equines, cervids, and even canines—with the fluid pouring from the animals' mouths.

 Rhyta occur among the remains of civilizations speaking different languages and language groups in and around the Near and Middle East, such as Persia, from the second millennium BC.
 They are often shaped like animals' heads or horns and can be very ornate and compounded with precious metals and stones.
 In Minoan Crete, silver-and-gold bulls' heads with round openings for the wine (permitting wine to pour from the bulls' mouths) seemed particularly common, for several have been recovered from the great palaces (Heraklion Archaeological Museum).

 One of the oldest examples of the concept of an animal figure holding a long flat ended conical shaped vessel in hands was known to be discovered from Susa, in Southwestern Iran, in Proto Elamite era about 3rd millennium BC, is a silver figurine of a cow with body of a sitting woman actually offering the vessel between both her bovine hoofs.

-Rhytons were very common in ancient Persia, where they were called takuk (تکوک).
+Rhyta were very common in ancient Persia, where they were called takuk (تکوک).

-After a Greek victory against Persia, much silver, gold, and other luxuries, including numerous rhytons, were brought to Athens.
-Persian rhytons were immediately imitated by Greek artists.
+After a Greek victory against Persia, much silver, gold, and other luxuries, including numerous rhyta, were brought to Athens.
+Persian rhyta were immediately imitated by Greek artists.

 Not all rhyta were so valuable; many were simply decorated conical cups in ceramic.

-Rhytons are represented in Chinese archaeology.
+Rhyta are represented in Chinese archaeology.